Top 5 reasons to drive an EV in Colorado

 Spend less on fuel and maintenance every year – it really adds up!

 Unbiased information about EVs, by Coloradans, for Coloradans.

 EVs produce less harmful pollution than gasoline and diesel vehicles and will continue to grow cleaner as our power sources become cleaner.
 On top of that, EVs are affordable and convenient, not to mention fun!
 Take a look around this site and you’ll see what we mean.

 Drive Electric Colorado exists to provide you – individual consumers – with information and facts about electric vehicles.
-Our team of expert coaches across the State looks forward to helping you on your journey to driving electric, Colorado!
+Our team of expert coaches in Colorado look forward to helping you on your journey to driving electric, Colorado!

 Drive Electric Colorado exists to provide you – individual consumers – with information about electric vehicles in Colorado.
 We have established a goal to put 940,000 electric vehicles on the road in Colorado by 2030, paving the way for a long-term goal of 100% light-duty vehicles (passenger cars and trucks) to be electric.
 This is important because gasoline and diesel passenger vehicles create greenhouse gases that are detrimental to clean air across our state.

-This initiative is led by Denver Metro Clean Cities Coalition in collaboration with the Colorado Energy Office and the Recharge Colorado coaches from organizations statewide including CLEER, 4CORE, and Northern Colorado Clean Cities.
-Drive Electric Colorado is also part of Drive Electric USA, a Department of Energy-funded project comprised of Clean Cities Coalitions, electric vehicle groups, and other committed partners from fourteen states.
+Drive Electric Colorado is part of Drive Electric USA, a Department of Energy-funded project comprised of Clean Cities Coalitions, electric vehicle groups, and other committed partners from fourteen states.
 This project engages individuals, utilities, legislators, dealerships and others towards removing adoption barriers and accelerating plug-in electric vehicle use throughout the United States.